ChrisHardie/jch-vvv-provision/README.md

 To be included in the `repo:` value in `vvv-custom.yml`.

 Then, VVV will automatically pull from this repo when provisioning a site.
+Yay!